FREQUENTLY ASKED QUESTIONS (FAQs)

 What’s your cancellation policy?

 I ask that you provide me with a minimum of 24 hours’ notice prior to needing to cancel a session.
-You can do this by emailing me, text messaging me, or calling me and leaving a voicemail.
+You can do this by emailing me, text messaging me, or calling me and leaving a voicemail if/when you do call.

 For example, Monday 10:00 AM sessions will need to be cancelled by Sunday at 10:00 AM to avoid being charged the cancellation fee.